Home > Glossary > Process Mining

 Definition

-Often, processes are not clearly defined in the first place.
-Employees often perform steps differently.
+Processes are often not clearly defined in the first place.
+Employees often carry out steps differently.
 This creates a difference.
-In addition, each employee only sees his process steps and has no insight into the upstream or downstream processes.
+In addition, each employee only sees their own process steps and has no insight into the upstream or downstream processes.

 Changes